Nandlalaji/social-media-v2/README.md

 Happy learning

-planning to implement https and redis in this next.
+planning to implement redis in this next.